-The modern financial system is based on a huge "Keynesian, magic money tree ponzi scheme" that will finally collapse to possibly trigger mass adoption of cyptocurrencies, according to the Overstock CEO Patrick Byrne.
-He says that the collapse will make many more people to turn to cryptocurrencies and it is time to tell whether that will be Bitcoin or another cryptocurrency.
+The modern financial system is based on a huge "Keynesian, magic money tree Ponzi scheme" that will finally collapse to possibly trigger mass adoption of cryptocurrencies, according to the Overstock CEO Patrick Byrne.
+He says that the collapse will make many more people turn to cryptocurrencies and it is time to tell whether that will be Bitcoin or another cryptocurrency.

 He was speaking to a cryptocurrency YouTuber ,Naomi Brockwell, when he began referring to the government's getting of loans from Federal Reserves a private group with special powers to lend "fake money" to the government in form of treasury bonds etc. which are then paid back by taxpayers in real money.
 He, however, said that know-your-customer (KYC) and anti-money laundering (AML) requirements will be necessary tools to prevent criminals from thriving on blockchain technology.

 He said while some people would use completely anonymous blockchain technology for a good purpose, criminals could exploit the system.
 And given the need to be careful of developing a regulation that would steal people's freedom and privacy to use their finances as they wish, people should the ones to develop such a regulation.

 Overstock was one of the major retailers in the world to accept Bitcoin back in 2014.
 His opinions are not far from what many people would think: that instability in the legacy financial system would eventually trigger a cryptocurrency revolution since people would be looking for an option.